timkins666/tmc-users/README.md

 Containerised postgres database running on `localhost:5432`.

 ## Local/dev setup

+(For Mac/Linux, if you're on Windows you'll have to adapt as necessary)

-Run the handy script at `scripts/dev-setup.sh` to set up local venv for the backend.
+Run the handy script at `scripts/dev-setup.sh` to install frontend packages and set up the venv for the backend.
 It also sets up some slightly clunky pre-commit hooks; they're not everyone's cup of tea but I like them.

 Once everything is installed you can run the frontend and backend directly (without using Docker):
-- start the postgres container with `docker-compose up -d postgres` from the project root
+- start the postgres container with `docker-compose up -d postgres` from the project root so the backend has something to talk to
-- if you don't already have `uv` installed on your system you'll need to activate the backend venv with `source ./backend/.venv/bin/activate`
+- if you don't already have `uv` installed globally on your system you'll need to activate the backend venv with `source ./backend/.venv/bin/activate`
 - with `backend` as your working directory, start the backend with `uv run fastapi dev src/tmc/main.py`
 - in a new terminal with `frontend` as your working directory, run `npm run dev`